Monte Viso Tunnel: The decline

 Following the Treaty of Lyon (1601), the Marquisate of Saluzzo, which had defended its independence for more than three centuries, was annexed to the Duchy of Savoy, and therefore the Monte Viso Tunnel lost its strategic importance, seeing alternating occasional openings with long periods of closure.
 Afterwards, Duke Carlo Emanuele I of Savoy closed the tunnel, in order not to compromise the flow of commercial traffic of the Moncenisio and Monginevro valleys, on which Savoy exercised long-term rights.

 However, while neighbouring communities continued to value the tunnel for the increased trade that it enabled, it was frequently closed during the following centuries through landslides and rockfalls.
 Moreover, after Charles Emmanuel of Savoy conquered the Marquisate of Saluzzo, he decided to close the tunnel permanently.

 Reopening

-The Monte Viso Tunnel saw its first reopening on August 25, 1907 thanks to the funding of the Italian government and the contribution of the Torino Italian Alpine Club chaired by Ubaldo Valbusa.
+The Monte Viso Tunnel saw its first reopening on August 25, 1907 thanks to the funding of the Italian government and the contribution of the Italian Alpine Club from Turin, chaired by Ubaldo Valbusa.

 In 1998 the tunnel was cleared and reopened again under the auspices of the Rotary Club of Saluzzo, who have erected information panels at both entrances.
-Access to the tunnel is still occasionally obstructed by rockfalls, but the route is now an established link within the network of mountain paths in the Monte Viso-Queyras-upper Po valley district, as an alternative to crossing the summit of the Col de la Traversette.
+Access to the tunnel is still occasionally obstructed by rockfalls, but the route is now an established link within the network of mountain paths in the Monte Viso-Queyras-upper Po Valley district, as an alternative to crossing the summit of the Col de la Traversette.